Official University travel requires prior approval by an appropriate University administrator. (See 95.01 and below.)

 The TA is routed differently for different travel situations.

-If the TA includes a request for a travel advance and/or conference registration, the department must route the TA to Travel Services as indicated below.
+If the TA includes a request for a travel advance and/or conference registration, the department must route the TA to Travel Services and/or Accounts Payable as indicated below.

 If the request does not include a travel advance or conference registration, the originating unit retains the original of the TA or substitute TA (see above) and any back up documentation.
 This constitutes the official University record of approval for the travel.

-The department routes a copy to the traveler.
+The department provides a copy to the traveler.

-The department prepares an additional copy for the college if required by the responsible dean/director.
+The department provides an additional copy to the college if required by the responsible dean/director.

 Submit the original TA and a copy to Travel Services at least ten days before anticipated departure.

-Submit the original TA or substitute TA to Purchasing at least 10 days before anticipated departure.
+Submit the original TA or substitute TA to Purchasing at least tendays before anticipated departure.
+See also 95.30.

-Submit the original and a copy of the TA and the registration form to Travel Services at least 10 days before the fee is due.
+Submit the original and a copy of the TA and the registration form to Accounts Payable at least ten days before the fee is due.